Olympus E-1 vs Panasonic GX85

 Studio photographers will appreciate that the Olympus E-1 (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-1 and GX85 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-1 or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.